 Concentrated on Property type and value

-- The property should qualify first to a result of average to good upon approval.
+- The property should qualify first from average to good upon approval.
 After, this lender will look at your financial situation.
 That’s why they don’t require a minimum credit score, unlike conventional lender that immediately looks at your capacity to pay.

 - However, this evaluation is needed for payment security once you default on a mortgage.